Oregon governor expands drought declaration

 The drought declarations in Oregon come as below-average rain and snow levels have threatened agriculture in parts of the U.S. West.

-A spring storm was expected to bring several inches of rain to some areas of drought-parched California and up to two feet of snow to mountains beginning late on Monday, just days after Governor Jerry Brown ordered sweeping cuts in water use.
+A spring storm was expected to bring several inches (cm) of rain to some areas of drought-parched California and up to two feet (60 cm) of snow to mountains beginning late on Monday, just days after Governor Jerry Brown ordered sweeping cuts in water use.

 In Washington, Governor Jay Inslee last month declared drought emergencies for regions of his state, north of Oregon.